100mango/SwiftLayout/README.md

 ## License
-SwiftLayout is available under the MIT license.
+SwiftLayout is available under the WTFPL license.
 See the LICENSE file for more info.